-In total, we had six days of skiing, however, the weather was a huge factor, not only with how much skiing we could do in a single day but also where we were able to ski.
+In total, we had six days of skiing; however, the weather was a huge factor, not only in how much skiing we could do in a single day but also where we were able to ski.
 We often found ourselves stuck in Hinterglemm and unable to ski to Saalbach or further afield to Leogang and Fieberbrunn.

-There are 70 lifts and gondolas that connect the four villages of the Skicircus.
-The hours of operation from lift-to-lift vary and you must always be aware of the lift hours of operation so that you do not get stuck in a village where you are not staying.
+Seventy lifts and gondolas connect the four villages of the Skicircus.
+The hours of operation from lift to lift vary, and you must always be aware of the lift hours of operation so that you do not get stuck in a village where you are not staying.

-Weather also affects the lift/gondola hours of operation and we even encountered a couple of instances where lifts/gondolas sporadically revised operating hours (e.g. the lift closed 30 minutes early).
-The sporadic changes to hours of operation can be problematic at the end of the day and even more problematic if you’ve been at apres-ski and didn’t pee before leaving the chalet.
+Weather also affects the lift/gondola hours of operation, and we even encountered a couple of instances where lifts/gondolas sporadically revised operating hours (e.g., the lift closed 30 minutes early).
+The sporadic changes to hours of operation can be problematic at the end of the day and even more problematic when you’d been at après-ski and didn’t pee before leaving the chalet.

-As an example, there are two upper lifts (upper lifts in my blog posts are defined as lifts that are on the top half of mountains) that need to be running in order to ski from Saalbach to Hinterglemm (the G2 and the B2).
+For example, two upper lifts (upper lifts in my blog posts are defined as lifts that are on the top half of mountains) need to be running to ski from Saalbach to Hinterglemm (the G2 and the B2).
 If either of these lifts is closed, the only way to get from Saalbach to Hinterglemm is by shuttle bus or car.

 The long and short of it is that you must always be aware of lift/gondola statuses and the best way to monitor the status is via the interactive piste map on the official Skicircus website here.